6 Cybersecurity Stocks to Buy Now

 Fortinet

 At the core of Fortinet (FTNT) is a comprehensive system to secure networks.
 The solutions include firewalls, intrusion prevention systems, data leak prevention, virtual private networks (VPNs) and secure web gateways.
-These provide not only strong security but also improved network performance.
+These and other measures provide strong security as well as improved network performance.

-Besides these technologies, Fortinet also has offerings like encryption applications, universal zero trust network access, and security for LANs (Local Area Networks) and WLANs (wide-area networks).
+Besides its core technologies, Fortinet also has offerings like encryption applications, universal zero trust network access and security for LANs (Local Area Networks) and WLANs (wide-area networks).

 "What Fortinet does well is that it offers multiple security functions on one platform at an attractive price as a bundle," said Hendi Susanto, portfolio manager at Gabelli Funds.

-The company has over 730,000 customers.
-These include a majority of the companies in the Fortune 500 and the Global 2000.
+The company has more than 730,000 customers, including a majority of the companies in the Fortune 500 and the Global 2000.

 Over the years, Fortinet has invested heavily in its AI solutions, including using sophisticated algorithms to process more than 100 billion cyber events every day.
 This has allowed for better real-time prevention of breaches, as well as improved remediation.